dsanson/davidsanson.com/software.markdown

 I write most everything---webpages, research articles, notes---in [MacVim][], using [Pandoc][]'s [extended][] flavor of [markdown][].
-I strongly recommend over Word or LaTeX.
+I strongly recommend this over Word or LaTeX.
 In the words of [Michael Thompson][]:

 > The paucity of means is the greatest virtue of markdown and pandoc